 Sometimes the easiest way to deal with a troublesome area is to stack just the input files with that area in focus, then use the retouching tool to merge that output image with an output image for the full stack.

 To stack a subset of the input files, simply select (highlight) the files to be included, then Stack > Stack Selected (PMax or DMap).
 To add files to the selection set, use shift-click (select a range of files), control-click (add one file), and shift-control-click (add a range of files).

 Stacking selected frames is a particularly convenient way of dealing with the “transparent foreground” artifact that commonly appears with deep high magnification stacks.
 The strategy is to do a Stack All first, identify places where the foreground appears transparent, then determine which frames have just that foreground in focus, Stack Selected those frames, and finally retouch from the Stack Selected output into the Stack All output.
 With a deep stack, this approach can be much faster and less tedious than retouching from individual source frames.

 Saving a “project” in Zerene Stacker lets you leave the program, then quickly get back in and resume working where you left off.
 A project contains links to the input images, values of alignment and brightness adjustments for each input image, copies of the output images stored in a proprietary lossless format suitable for subsequent processing, and most of the Options > Preferences settings that were in effect at the time the project was saved.

-Many people never use File > Save Project.
+Many people never save projects.
 If you're sure that you have an image completed to the point where you're done using Zerene Stacker, then you can just File > Save Output Image to create a TIFF or JPEG file, and all the other information will be thrown away when you exit the program.